dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

     // ...
     // sometime later,
     // found it!!
-    complete.complete(true);
+    completer.complete(true);
   });
   return completer.future;
 }

-Future&lt;bool> result = longExpensiveSearch();
+Future&lt;bool> result = longExpensiveSearch(); //returns immediately

+// result.then() returns immediately
+result.then((success) {
-// when the search is complete, then() will be called result.then((success) {
-  print("The item was found: $success");
+  // the following code executes when the operation is complete print("The item was found: $success");
 });
 {% endpc %}

 #### Chaining multiple async methods

-The Future interface specifices a chain() method, which is a useful way to write multiple async methods that are run in order.
+The Future interface specifies a chain() method, which is a useful way to specify that multiple async methods run in a certain order.

 {% pc dart 0 %}
 Future result = costlyQuery();